happylishang/happylishang.github.io/_posts/Spoken-English/2025-5-5-Spoken-English.md

 when i want to talk with her ,she become very annoyd ,and angry ,We cant have a peacefull conversation at all.

 Has anyone of you ever faced such a problem?

+Have you ever been in love with someone?